CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 Post-Effective Administration

-| Date (as described in filings) | Event | Why it mattered |
+| Date (as described in filings) | Event |

 | Mar.
-5, 2025 | Deadline for final assumption/rejection schedules (per motion description) | Set the baseline for “late” plan supplement arguments |
+5, 2025 | Deadline for final assumption/rejection schedules |

 | Mar.
-10, 2025 | “Final” plan supplement schedule filed (per motion description) | Employment agreements at issue were listed as rejected |
+10, 2025 | "Final" plan supplement schedule filed; employment agreements at issue listed as rejected |

 | Mar.
-24, 2025 | Demand letters described as sent by ClareMedica | Dispute framed around alleged breaches of non-compete clauses |
+24, 2025 | Demand letters described as sent by ClareMedica |

 | Apr.
-25, 2025 | Florida action described as commenced by ClareMedica | Litigation posture turned on whether agreements were assumed/assigned |
+25, 2025 | Florida action described as commenced by ClareMedica |

-| May 8, 2025 | Seventh plan supplement described as filed | Attempted to treat previously-rejected agreements as assumed/assigned |
+| May 8, 2025 | Seventh plan supplement described as filed; attempted to treat previously-rejected agreements as assumed/assigned |

 Key Timeline